Hemant-Gurung/Burger/README.md

 # Manaengine

-#Description
+# Description
 This is a 2D engine made with C++.
-It is made with the help of professors and the resources from the book Game Programming patterns.
+It is made with the help of professors and the from the multiple resources.
 This engine is also based on a book by Robert Nystrom "Game Programming Patterns".

 Programming Patterns Used: